FAQs

 Counties served by court location can also be found on our webste under the court information tab, then choosing office locations and hours.

 If you are an individual or joint-individual filer, and cannot afford to pay the filing fee on a Chapter 7 case in full at the time of filing, and you cannot afford to pay in installments, then you may request a waiver of the filing fees.
-To request a waiver, you must fill out the Application for Waiver of the Chapter 7 Filing Fee.
-The Judge will determine whether a waiver is appropriate, and, by law, may only waive the filing fee if your income is less than 150 percent of the official poverty line applicable to your family size.
+To request a waiver, you must fill out the Application for Waiver of the Chapter 7 Filing Fee (Form 103B)

-You can find the Median Family Income Based on State/Territory and Family Size on the Court's website at:
+You can find the Median Family Income Based on State/Territory and Family Size on the Court's website.

 It is very important that all records remain current and up to date on your case docket to ensure you receive all court related documents timely.